Sid Lowe: Journalism

 Lowe has been writing for The Guardian newspaper and guardian.co.uk website since 2001.
 He regularly appears (via phone or Skype) on The Guardians football podcast Football Weekly where he gives updates on the latest news in La Liga, the top division of Spanish football.
-He conducts a series of relatively lighthearted interviews for an interview series known as "Small Talk" for The Guardian, with Spain-based and Spanish players.
-Some recurrent questions in the "Small Talk" interview series include: "What was the last CD you bought?", "What was the last book you read?" and "Who would win a fight between a lion and a tiger?"
+He conducted a series of relatively lighthearted interviews for an interview series known as "Small Talk" for The Guardian, with Spain-based and Spanish players.
+Some recurrent questions in the "Small Talk" interview series included: "What was the last CD you bought?", "What was the last book you read?" and "Who would win a fight between a lion and a tiger?"

 Websites, television and radio contributions

 Lowe writes regularly for World Soccer and FourFourTwo magazines, and gives updates on the Asian television series FourFourTwo.
-He is TalkSPORT's reporter in Spain who brings regular reports to the Hawksbee and Jacobs show, as well as the Drive Time show with Darren Gough and Adrian Durham.
-He works as a football commentator and panelist for Spanish, Asian and US television, and appears on the TV channel of Real Madrid.
-Lowe can also be heard regularly on the US soccer podcast Beyond the Pitch where he gives regular La Liga updates several times a month.
+He was Talksport's reporter in Spain who brought regular reports to the Hawksbee and Jacobs show, as well as the Drive Time show with Darren Gough and Adrian Durham.
+He works as a football commentator and panelist for Spanish, Asian and US television, regularly appearing on ESPN, and appears on the TV channel of Real Madrid.
+Lowe could also be heard regularly on the US soccer podcast Beyond the Pitch giving regular La Liga updates several times a month.

-Together with Fillippo Ricci, the Spanish football correspondent for Gazzetta dello Sport, and Martin Ainstein, a reporter, commentator and correspondent for ESPN football in Spain, Lowe participates in a YouTube series called Foreign Desk, devoted to the coverage of football in Spain.
-The three journalists discuss the weekly events in Spanish football in a casual and informal manner.
-Each episode lasts about four-and-a-half minutes.
+Together with Fillippo Ricci, the Spanish football correspondent for Gazzetta dello Sport, and Martin Ainstein, a reporter, commentator and correspondent for ESPN football in Spain, Lowe participated in a YouTube series called Foreign Desk, devoted to the coverage of football in Spain.
+The three journalists discussed the weekly events in Spanish football in a casual and informal manner.
+Each episode lasted about four-and-a-half minutes.